ANA and JAL to increase number of flights out of Haneda bound for U.S. and Europe | The Japan Times

-All Nippon Airways and Japan Airlines said Tuesday they will increase their number of flights between Tokyo’s Haneda Airport and destinations in the United States and Europe starting next March.
+All Nippon Airways and Japan Airlines will increase their number of flights between Tokyo’s Haneda Airport and destinations in the United States and Europe starting next March.

-Their moves will come in response to increased slots for international flights at the airport.
+Their moves, announced Tuesday, come in response to increased slots for international flights at the airport.

 The major airlines aim to attract more visitors from the United States, Europe and elsewhere by offering more services from the airport, which is close to the center of the capital and is also convenient for domestic flight connections.